Koredotcom/docs/docs/xo/apis/automation/api-introduction.md

 1. Visit [https://developer.kore.ai/tools/jwt/](https://developer.kore.ai/tools/jwt/).
 2. In the **Algorithm** drop-down list, select **HS256**.
 3. Scroll down to the **Decoded** section, and update the **Payload** and the **Secret**.
-        1. Replace the content of the **Payload** field with the code block shown below, and add the Client ID of the app copied in the previous section.
+4. Replace the content of the **Payload** field with the code block shown below, and add the Client ID of the app copied in the previous section

     ```json
     {
         "sub": "1234567890",
         "appId": "add-Client-ID-here"
     }```

     Note that the XO Platform validates the token only when it is entered exactly as “appId”.
 Don’t use “App ID”, “appid”, or “app ID”.

-4. In the **Verify Signature** field, replace **your-256-bit-secret** with the Client Secret copied in the previous section.
+5. In the **Verify Signature** field, replace **your-256-bit-secret** with the Client Secret copied in the previous section.
-5. Click **Copy JWT** to copy the generated token.
+6. Click **Copy JWT** to copy the generated token.
 You can pass this token as a part of the API request for authorization.